 It’s safe to say that most Americans don’t look forward to tax season.
 But the refund that a majority of taxpayers get can make the tedious process of tax filing worth the effort.
 Of course, that raises the question of what to do with your tax refund.

 Not sure yet?
-With the filing deadline now pushed to May 17, you still have some time to figure it out — but if you need inspiration, here’s how the majority of Americans plan to use their tax refund in 2021.
+With the filing deadline being April 18, you still have some time to figure it out — but if you need inspiration, here’s how the majority of Americans plan to use their tax refund in 2023.

 Most Americans Will Be Saving Their Refund